UsamaAshraf/nextjs-quiz/README.md

 - Making form elements keyboard accessible.

-- Separate module for holding all question and answer interfacing, comparisons - col-locating this would be better for maintainability.
+- Separate module (quiz) for holding all question and answer interfacing, comparisons - co-locating this would be better for maintainability.

 - Correct answers being in state, and result calculation happening on the client-side, means they're exposed.
 Such calculations should be executed on the server-side.